umputun/dkll/README.md

 }
 ```

+- `POST /v1/stream?timeout=10s` - find records for given `Request` and stream it.
+Terminate stream on `timeout` inactivity.

 ### Storage

 DKLL server uses mongo db to save and access records.
 It is possible and almost trivial to replace mongo with different